Executive Director of the Oak Ridges Moraine Land Trust, Susan Walmer, with Issues and Advocacy Committee Members

 Find out more how Clubs across the country Advance women’s rights, equal access to education and promote social justice

 In addition to our work on CFUW Resolutions, we take action on issues within the greater community.
 In support of Yellow Brick House and the work that’s done there for women and children who are fleeing violence, we collect member donations of needed items.

-Recently we have focused on creating awareness of –
+We have also been focused on creating awareness of:

 - The ongoing presence in our community (and others) of violence against women and children.